![]() |

 ![]() | ![]() | ![]() |

-USS PONCE is the 12th and last ship in the AUSTIN - class of Amphibious Transport Docks.
-The ship is named after the city in the Commonwealth of Puerto Rico, named after the Spanish explorer Juan Ponce de Leon, discoverer of Florida, first governor of Puerto Rico.
-The PONCE was originally scheduled to be decommissioned on March 30, 2012, however, decommissioning was cancelled and the ship will now be converted to an Afloat Forward Staging Base to support MH-53 helicopters and patrol craft.
-She will be jointly operated by a MSC/Navy crew.
+USS PONCE was the 12th and last ship in the AUSTIN - class of Amphibious Transport Docks.
+The ship was named after the city in the Commonwealth of Puerto Rico, named after the Spanish explorer Juan Ponce de Leon, discoverer of Florida, first governor of Puerto Rico.
+The PONCE was originally scheduled to be decommissioned on March 30, 2012, however, decommissioning was cancelled and the ship was subsequently converted to an Afloat Forward Staging Base to support MH-53 helicopters and patrol craft.
+She was then jointly operated by a MSC/Navy crew and operated out of Manama, Bahrain, in the Persian Gulf.
+In 2014, PONCE tested the laser weapons system, the first of its kind to be employed aboard a deployed US Navy warship.
+PONCE’s participation in the development of this system was essential to defining a generation of directed energy weapons.
+Replaced by USS LEWIS B. PULLER (ESB 3) in August 2017, PONCE departed Bahrain on September 3, 2017, and returned to the United States for decommissioning.

 | General Characteristics: | Awarded: May 17, 1965 |